 14 May 2014

-Ruth Shuman Receives the Rowena Reed Kostellow Award
+Ruth Shuman Receives 2014 Rowena Reed Kostellow Award

 A star-studded crowd of over 200 designers, friends, students and past award winners came to Humanscale’s showroom to present Ruth Lande Shuman with the 18th Rowena Reed Kostellow Award.
 Created in 1990 to encourage people who advance the principles of design that Rowena developed.
 The event also helps raise money for the Rowena Prizes to students.